10 Resource Allocation Tips for Managers

 10. Understand Your Resources

 You can’t control what you don’t understand.
 Have a detailed understanding of the proficiencies of every resource that you have tasked.
-Organise their skills in the best possible manner to produce an effective and efficient team effort.
+Organize their skills in the best possible manner to produce an effective and efficient team effort.